 - Low-head Dams (Weirs)

-- One of the least concerning looking hazard is actually one of the most lethal dangers that paddlers will encounter.
+One of the least concerning looking hazards is actually one of the most lethal dangers that paddlers will encounter.
 Weirs tend to be uniform and fairly wide allowing them to create a perfect hydraulic across the structure that even the most experienced paddler may not be able to escape.

 Since the current flows under the rock, undercuts can easily prove fatal as they suck a boater down under the bounder where there is the possibility of the boater being pinned underwater.